codeschool-projects/HTMLPortfolioProject/README.md

 ## What You'll Need

 1) You should have a Github Account. &nbsp;
 2) Git must be installed on your system and a text editor to edit HTML.
 We recommend using GitHub's [Atom Editor](https://atom.io/), which is free and very powerful.
-The [Brackets](http://brackets.io/) editor is another great tool.
+The [Brackets](http://brackets.io/) source code editor is another great tool.

 ## Live Demo